Group orderings, dynamics, and rigidity: A dynamical portrait of left and circular orders

 More generally, if $H$ is a convex subgroup of any circular order on a group $G$, and $g \notin H$, then $\rho(g)(I_H) \cap I_H$ is always empty.
 To see this, note that the endpoints of $I_H$ are accumulation points of $\rho(H)(x_0)$, so if $\rho(g)(I_H) \cap I_H \neq \emptyset$, then there exists some element of the form $\rho(gh)(x_0) \in I_H$.
 Since $H$ is convex, this means that $g \in H$.

 This argument shows that $I_H$ is always a \emph{wandering interval} for the action of $\rho(G)$, and in particular, that the action of $G$ cannot be minimal.
-Moreover, when $H$ is a maximal convex subgroup, $I_H$ is the maximal (with respect to inclusion) wandering interval containing $x_0$, namely a connected component of the complement of the exceptional minimal set.
+Moreover, when the maximal convex subgroup $H$is non-trivial, $I_H$ is the maximal (with respect to inclusion) wandering interval containing $x_0$, namely a connected component of the complement of the exceptional minimal set.
 This completes the proof. \end{proof}

 We now state and prove the main result in this section.

 \begin{theorem} If $c$ is an isolated circular order on an infinite group $G$, then $c$ has nontrivial linear part, and the induced left order on the linear part is an isolated left order. \end{theorem}